AIAdopt

 2 August 2025: obligations for providers of general-purpose AI models (such as OpenAI, Anthropic, Google) become active.
 For most organisations that use AI and do not build it themselves, little changes here.

 In other words: the basic obligation around the AI literacy of your staff has already applied for more than a year.
 What demonstrably meeting Article 4 requires in practice, you can read in a separate insight.
 Anyone still waiting to start is already behind schedule.
+What the law itself asks is set out on our pillar page about Article 4.

 What the Digital Omnibus has changed